-Early this morning, veteran musher Scott Smith (bib #15) from Willow, Alaska scratched from the race in Carmacks.
-His decision was made for the well-being of his team.
+Yesterday evening at 5:25pm, rookie musher J. Jay Levy (bib #16) from Durham, North Carolina scratched from the race at Mile 101.
+Her decision was made for the well-being of her team.

 Broncos & Jaguars couldn’t hold a candle to sled dogs this Sunday as the second day of the Yukon Quest played out under beautiful bluebird skies.
 “We don’t care about the game,” said one checkpoint volunteer, “we only care about the race!”

 The 2016 YQ300 will feature one of the largest fields in years, starting in Fairbanks with a total of 23 mushers hitting the trail.

 The draw determining the starting order of the 33rd Yukon Quest 1,000 Mile International Sled Dog Race got off to a boisterous start Thursday night at the Westmark Hotel in downtown...